 Accommodation Request Procedure

 - Accommodation Request.
-To receive an accommodation, a faculty member must obtain and complete a Faculty Accommodation Request form from University Human Resources.
+To receive an accommodation, a faculty member must obtain and complete an Accommodation Request Form from University Human Resources (UHR).
 The faculty member must document on the form the specific accommodation request and return it to Faculty Affairs.
 Additional supporting disability documentation may be requested when necessary.
-Completed forms should be emailed to email@example.com or sent by mail to:
+Completed forms should be emailed to firstname.lastname@example.org or sent by mail to:

 University Human Resources, Office of Staff Relations

 Leave Management Team,

 College Park, MD 20742